CU-DBMI/demo-python-memory-reference-accounting/README.md

 1. [Install Docker Desktop](https://www.docker.com/products/docker-desktop/)
 1. Run Poe the Poet workflow(s): e.g. `poetry run poe run_all_tests`
    _(Poe the Poet is installed as a Poetry env dependency for the `runner` group)_

+## Test Modules

+This project focuses on leveraging Python memory observability tools to illustrate what happens as code is executed.
+See the `src/pymaccounter/tests` folder for a full list of test modules.
+Each test module includes a description of what it tests and expects in a [docstring](https://docs.python.org/3/glossary.html#term-docstring) near the top of the file.

+### Running Test Modules

+Test modules may be executed individually or in groups.
+Test modules are provided in a list to be run by containerized pipelines.
+Each test provided in this way is run in an isolated container instance.

+In addition to test module specification, a test module base directory and debug mode may also be specified.
+The test module base directory is where the container pipeline will look for test modules listed by name in the list.
+Debug mode may be used to view container pipeline debug log messages.

+See the following examples for more details on the suggested way to run tests through this project.

+- Individual test: `poetry run python src/pymaccounter/runner.py '["test_baseline.py"]'`
+- Multiple tests: `poetry run python src/pymaccounter/runner.py '["test_baseline.py", "test_multiply_gc.collect.py"]'`
+- Individual test with debug mode: `poetry run python src/pymaccounter/runner.py '["test_baseline.py"]' --debug True`
+- Individual test with non-default base test directory specification: `poetry run python src/pymaccounter/runner.py '["test_baseline.py"]' --test_dir 'src/another_test_dir'`